 Although children do not tell us outright, they do give us clues.

-According to Dr. Joel Haber, bullying expert and author of Bullyproof Your Child for Life
+According to Dr. Joel Haber, bullying expert and author of Bullyproof Your Child for Life, your child could be a victim of bullying if he/she:

 - Is reluctant or refuses to go to school